AdobeDocs/experience-manager-64.en/help/communities/using/social-login.md

 The `Adobe Granite OAuth Authentication Handler` is not enabled by default and ***must be enabled on all AEM publish instances.***

-To enable the authentication handler on publish, simply open the OSGi config and save it :
+To enable the authentication handler on publish, simply open the OSGi config and save it:

 * sign in with administrator privileges
 * navigate to the [Web Console](../../sites/deploying/using/configuring-osgi.md)